Tim Anderson Player Props: White Sox vs. Blue Jays

 Tim Anderson At The Plate

+- In 58.1% of his 62 games this season, Anderson has picked up at least one hit.
+He's also had 16 multi-hit games.

+- He has not hit a long ball in his 62 games this year.

-- In 11 games this year, Anderson has picked up an RBI, with more than one RBI once.
+- In 11 games this season, Anderson has picked up an RBI, with more than one RBI once.

-- He has scored in 18 games this season (29.5%), including multiple runs in five games.
+- He has scored a run in 19 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.